Graph Classification with 2D Convolutional Neural Networks: Experiments

+\textit{Baselines}.
+On the social network datasets (on which there are no continuous node attributes), we re-implemented two state-of-the-art graph kernels, the graphlet kernel \cite{shervashidze2009efficient} (we sampled 2000 graphlets of size up to 6 from each graph) and the Weisfeiler-Lehman (WL) kernel framework \cite{shervashidze2011weisfeiler} with the subtree graph kernel \cite{gartner2003graph} (we used node degrees as labels).

+We also report for comparison purposes the performance of multiple state-of-the-art baselines that all share with us the same experimental setting: Deep Graph Kernels (DGK) \cite{yanardag2015deep}, the best graph CNN from \cite{niepert2016learning}, namely PSCN $k=10$, and Deep Graph CNN (DGCNN) \cite{zhang2018end}.
+Note that to be fair, we excluded DGK from the comparison on the bioinformatics dataset since it doesn't make use of node attributes.

+On the PROTEINS\_full dataset, we compared with the following baselines, which all take into account node attribute vectors: Hash Graph Kernel (HGK-SP) with shortest-path base kernel \cite{morris2016faster}, Hash Graph Kernel with Weisfeiler-Lehman subtree base kernel (HGK-WL) \cite{morris2016faster}, the best performing variant of Graph invariant kernels (GIK) \cite{orsini2015graph}, GraphHopper \cite{feragen2013scalable} and baselines within, propagation kernel with diffusion scheme (PROP-diff) \cite{neumann2012efficient}, and propagation kernel with hashing-based label discretization and WL kernel update (PROP-WL) \cite{neumann2012efficient}.

-Following the conventional experimental set-up, we used 10-fold cross validation and repeated each fold 3 times in all our experiments.
-For the graphlet and WL kernels, we used a C-SVM classifier\footnote{ {\url{http://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html}}} \citep{scikitlearn}.
+\textit{Configuration}.
+Following best practice, we used 10-fold cross validation and repeated each fold 3 times in all our experiments.
+For the graphlet and WL kernels, we used a C-SVM classifier\footnote{ {\url{http://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html}}} \cite{scikitlearn}.
 The C parameter of the SVM and the number of iterations in WL were jointly optimized on a 90-10 \% partition of the training set of each fold by searching the grid $\big\{(10^{-4},10^{4},\mathrm{len}=10);(2, 7, \mathrm{step}=1)\big\}$.

-For our 2D CNN, we used Xavier initialization \citep{glorot2010understanding}, a batch size of 32, and for regularization, a dropout rate of 0.3 and early stopping with a patience of 5 epochs (null delta).
-The categorical cross-entropy loss was optimized with Adam \citep{kingma2014adam} (default settings).
-We implemented our model in \texttt{Keras} \citep{chollet2015keras} version 1.2.2\footnote{ {\url{https://faroit.github.io/keras-docs/1.2.2/}}} with \texttt{tensorflow} \citep{abadi2016tensorflow} backend.
-The hardware used consisted in an NVidia Titan X Pascal GPU with an 8-thread Intel Xeon 2.40 GHz CPU and 16 GB of RAM, under Ubuntu 16.04.2 LTS 64-bit operating system and Python 2.7.
-The graph kernel baselines were run on an 8-thread Intel i7 3.4 GHz CPU, with 16 GB of RAM, under Ubuntu 16.06 LTS 64-bit operating system and Python 2.7.
+For our 2D CNN, we used Xavier initialization \cite{glorot2010understanding}, a batch size of 32, and for regularization, a dropout rate of 0.3 and early stopping with a patience of 5 epochs (null delta).
+The categorical cross-entropy loss was optimized with Adam \cite{kingma2014adam} (default settings).
+We implemented our model in \texttt{Keras} \cite{chollet2015keras} version 1.2.2\footnote{ {\url{https://faroit.github.io/keras-docs/1.2.2/}}} with \texttt{tensorflow} \cite{abadi2016tensorflow} backend.
+The hardware used consisted in an NVidia Titan X Pascal GPU with an 8-thread Intel Xeon 2.40 GHz CPU and 16 GB of RAM.
+The graph kernel baselines were run on an 8-thread Intel i7 3.4 GHz CPU, with 16 GB of RAM.